rmcandrews/reactjs-express-generator/README.md

 To install run:
 - `npm -g reactjs-express-generator`
-- `rjs-gen` in the directory you want to install your app in
+- `res-gen` in the directory you want to install your app in

 ### File structure:
 ```